 November 2016: Planning approval granted

 Planning approval has been granted for erection of an accommodation block and new admin office.
-The plan is to offer overnight accommodation for customers from late 2017 onward.
+The plan is to offer overnight accommodation for customers from 2018.

 Approval has also been given for residential mooring in the basin.

 September 2016: Canal basin opens for boats.

 Following months of excavation, see Nelson's Wharf Basin Restoration, Stage One of the basin was finally open ready for a weekend birthday boat gathering.
 Stage Two will be completed during 2017 and ready for permanent mooring.